 Skip to Content

-Home > Wellness > Health Library > Cardiac Rehabilitation Phase III: Outpatient Program
+Home > Wellness > Health Library > Cardiac Rehabilitation: Outpatient Program

 Browse and register for related classes.

 Cardiac rehabilitation (rehab) typically includes an outpatient program.
 This program is one part, or phase, of your cardiac rehab.

 The goal is to lower your risk of future heart problems.